tus/tus-resumable-upload-protocol/protocol.md

 ##### Upload-Length

 The `Upload-Length` header indicates the final size of the new upload in bytes.
+This way a Server will implicitly know when a file has completed uploading.
-The value MUST be a non-negative integer.
+The `Upload-Length` MUST be a non-negative integer.

 ##### Upload-Metadata